gerardo-cardosa/CoffeeShop/README.md

 1. The front end
 2. The back end

-The `./backend` is a (Python)[https://www.python.org/] app based on Flask and SQL-Alchemy.
-In this document, you can find the requirements and instructions to run the server.
+The `./backend` is a [Python](https://www.python.org/ app based on Flask and SQL-Alchemy.
+In this [document](https://github.com/gerardo-cardosa/CoffeeShop/tree/Develeopment/backend), you can find the requirements and instructions to run the server.

-The `./frontend` is a web app based on (Ionic)[https://ionicframework.com/].
-This document contains the requirements and instructions to serve the app.
+The `./frontend` is a web app based on [Ionic](https://ionicframework.com/).
+This [document](https://github.com/gerardo-cardosa/CoffeeShop/tree/Develeopment/frontend) contains the requirements and instructions to serve the app.

 ## API Reference